adbar/geokelone/README.rst

 - Barbaresi, A. (2016). `Visualisierung von Ortsnamen im Deutschen Textarchiv <https://halshs.archives-ouvertes.fr/halshs-01287931/document>`_.
 In DHd 2016, pages 264-267.
 Digital Humanities im deutschprachigen Raum eV.
 - Barbaresi, A. and Biber, H. (2016). `Extraction and Visualization of Toponyms in Diachronic Text Corpora <https://hal.archives-ouvertes.fr/hal-01348696/document>`_.
 In Digital Humanities 2016, pages 732-734.
 - Barbaresi, A. (2017). `Toponyms as Entry Points into a Digital Edition: Mapping Die Fackel <https://dh2017.adho.org/abstracts/209/209.pdf>`_.
 In Digital Humanities 2017, pages 159-161.
 - Barbaresi A. (2018).
 A constellation and a rhizome: two studies on toponyms in literary texts.
-In *Visual Linguistics*, Bubenhofer N. & Kupietz M. (Eds.).
-Heldelberg University Publishing. to appear.
+In *Visual Linguistics*, Bubenhofer N. & Kupietz M. (Eds.), Heldelberg University Publishing, to appear.

 **Work in progress**, see legacy page for more information: `<https://github.com/adbar/toponyms>`_